blaenk/blaenk.github.io/provider/posts/drafts-in-hakyll.markdown

 Both approaches amount to hacks on top of Hakyll, but after some consideration, it seems to me that the second option is a lot less messy.

 My solution consists of some code that runs before the Hakyll driver.
-The code extracts the first argument from the program arguments, which by convention is the action to perform --- e.g. build, clean, preview --- and checks to see if it's the **preview** action.
+The code extracts the first argument from the program arguments, which by convention is the action to perform, e.g. build, clean, preview, and checks to see if it's the **preview** action.

 ``` haskell
 main = do
   (action:_) <- getArgs
 ```

-If the **preview** action is being run, the Hakyll configuration data structure's `destinationDirectory` field --- i.e. the output directory --- is changed to a separate one for previewing purposes.
+If the **preview** action is being run, the Hakyll configuration data structure's `destinationDirectory` field, i.e. the output directory, is changed to a separate one for previewing purposes.
 This implies that the field is set to the deployable output directory by default.
 This is important because it means that all actions other than **preview** will _ignore_ drafts.

 Furthermore, if we are previewing, the pattern used to fetch posts is changed to also include the posts in the **drafts/** directory.
 This is achieved by using the [`.||.`](http://hackage.haskell.org/packages/archive/hakyll/4.2.2.0/doc/html/Hakyll-Core-Identifier-Pattern.html#v:.-38--38-.) function to compose two `Pattern` types.